ygfalcon/Solsniper-zero/QUICK_START.md

  - A default keypair (`keypairs/default.json`) and configuration (`config.toml`) are bundled for immediate runs.
  - To customize, copy `config/default.toml` to `config.toml` and edit the values.
  - Legacy example configs (`config.example.toml`, `config.highrisk.toml`, `config.minimal.toml`) are deprecated.
 - `make start` runs `scripts/startup.py` for guided setup and launches `depth_service` automatically.
 - Use `solhunter-start` to launch the same startup routine with `--one-click` by default while still accepting additional flags.
 - Run `python start.py --auto` for a fully automated launch.
 On macOS, double-click `start.command` or use `./run.sh --auto`; both forward to this script.
 It ensures the `solhunter-wallet` CLI is present, auto-selects the sole keypair and active config, verifies RPC endpoints, and warns if the wallet balance is below `min_portfolio_value`.
+- Place pre-built wheels in a project `wheelhouse/` directory to install dependencies offline.
+The startup script automatically adds `--find-links wheelhouse --no-index` to `pip` when this folder exists.
 - On macOS, run `scripts/mac_setup.py` to install the Xcode command line tools if needed.
 The script exits after starting the installation; rerun it once the tools are installed before continuing.
 - Set `AUTO_SELECT_KEYPAIR=1` to have the Web UI pick the single keypair automatically.
 - Launch the Web UI with `python -m solhunter_zero.ui`.